ryancdickson/www.ccadb.org/cas/incident-report.md

 - other matters

 The ETSI Audit scheme commonly, but not exclusively, presents these as:
-- non-conformities (e.g., major, minor, etc.)
+- non-conformities (sometimes prefaced by "major" or "minor")

 As described later in these guidelines, an audit finding MUST be subject of an incident report.